 Magnet schools, however, are limited by your area of residence because they are a part of your local school district.

 Another option parents have available is homeschooling.
-Homeschooling is the choice by parents to educate their child in their home rather than through public or private schools.
+Homeschooling is the choice by parents to educate their child in their home rather than through public or private schools — but differently than a cyber charter model.
 There are many reasons families may choose this option, including religious or personal beliefs or lack of local options.

 Homeschooling requirements vary from state to state.
-In Pennsylvania, under the home school statute, the educator in the home must have a high school diploma or its equivalent and no major criminal offenses on record for the last 5 years.
+In Pennsylvania, under the home school statute, the educator in the home must have a high school diploma or its equivalent and no major criminal offenses on record for the last five years.
 A notarized affidavit must be submitted to the local district superintendent for review.
 Parents keep a portfolio with work samples, and students must be evaluated annually by a state-approved home education evaluator.
-Students are required to complete standardized testing in 3rd, 5th, and 8th grade.
+Students are required to complete standardized testing in third, fifth, and eighth grade.
 There are also course requirements that must be completed that are dependent upon grade level.
 Students are asked to meet the graduation requirements of the state in order to receive their diploma.

 Parents select their own curriculum and often choose a mix of different curricula.
 This means researching and finding the curriculum that works best while meeting all of the above requirements.